angerhang/angerhang.github.io/_posts/2022-11-10-why_human_activity_recognition_is_far_from_solved.md

 ## IV.
 Diverse characteristics lead to different activity profiles
 For the same type of activity, we shall expect to see large variations across populations.
-These activity variations are problematic because 1.
-We might have to adopt the activity definition to fit different groups of people 2.
-Diverse activity characteristics will reduce the generalizability of the trained models due to the data distribution gap between data from different groups of people.
+These activity variations are problematic because the model trained on a young healthy population is going to perform worse on an older population for example.

-Many aspects contribute to the data heterogeneity.
-Some key factors are listed below:
+Many aspects contribute to the variations we see in different population profiles:
 * Age
 * Weight
 * Height